How to Get Mentioned by ChatGPT: A Step-by-Step Guide

 Monitoring Tools

 A growing category of tools now tracks AI mentions systematically.
 Tools like AEObot are purpose-built for this, allowing you to monitor how your brand appears across multiple AI engines, track changes over time, and identify opportunities where competitors are mentioned but you are not.
+For a deeper look at setting this up as an ongoing process, see our guide to AI brand monitoring.
+You can also run a free scan to see where you stand across ChatGPT and other engines right now.

 Tracking Strategies